-Brothers in Arms is an organisation that provides one-to-one mentoring for young people aged 7-15 years old that have been identified as being at-risk, for various reasons.
+Brothers in Arms is an organisation that provides one-to-one mentoring for young people aged 7-15 years old who could benefit from having a positive role model in their developmental years.

 Is it compulsory?

 Who are the mentors?

 Our mentors are all volunteers.
 They go through a comprehensive vetting process including an interview, full police check, and character references.
 They also undergo training with us before they start which covers our expectations and what to do to keep a young person safe while they are with them.